mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### External Proposals

-Add and Remove proposals can be constructed and sent to the group by a party that is outside the group, indicated by an `external` SenderType.
-This is useful in cases where, for example, an automated service might propose to remove a member of a group who has been inactive for a long time, or propose adding a newly-hired staff member to a group representing a real-world team.
+Add and Remove proposals can be constructed and sent to the group by a party that is outside the group in two cases.
+One case, indicated by an `external` SenderType is useful in cases where, for example, an automated service might propose to remove a member of a group who has been inactive for a long time, or propose adding a newly-hired staff member to a group representing a real-world team.